Intel Arc A380 – Does it encode?!?

 Recipe:

-Comments: This is the reason why you buy a card like this.
+Comments: The time for software encoding dropped significantly from the first time we ran this test.
+However, This is the reason why you buy a card like this.
 If you are recording a lot of 4k video, and you need to transcode it quickly.
 If you use a constant bit-rate or a variable as we did.
-The Intel ARC performed at around 7-12fps during the encoding process which getting a 1-minute video back in 6-7 minutes is far nicer than waiting two and a half days for the software-encoded version. the VMAF dipped hard, especially around the cross-fades of our video and it is visually noticeable but then immediately goes into the upper 80s throughout the rest of the video.
+The Intel ARC performed at around 7-12fps during the encoding process which getting a 1-minute video back in 6-7 minutes is far nicer than hours for the software-encoded version. the VMAF dipped hard, especially around the cross-fades of our video and it is visually noticeable but then immediately goes into the upper 80s throughout the rest of the video.
 The software did win out on both file size and quality which ultimately is what video bloggers are looking for.

 Again, if we put this bad boy on a better processor and bridging, it would probably render real-time.
 Gotta find that one out!